BestTimesToVisit.com Logo

 money

 US dollars are widely accepted in Belize City, but it's always a good idea to have some Belizean dollars on hand for smaller purchases and tipping.
-Many places will give you change in Belizean dollars even if you pay with USD.
-You'll get a better exchange rate at banks or cambio (currency exchange) locations than at hotels or tourist shops.
+Many places will give you change in Belizean dollars, even if you pay in USD.
+You'll get a better exchange rate at local banks or cambios than at hotels or tourist shops.

 transport